wp-plugins/nggtags-for-wp-media-library/readme.txt

 10. High Density Media Library View

 == Changelog ==
+= 0.10 =
+* fix captions for [nggtags album] shortcode
+* fix alternate gallery view to work with themes using non default css box-sizing
+* fix various other bugs
+* conversion from NextGEN Gallery now also does albums
+* conversion from NextGEN Gallery now also does the exclude flag
+* use NextGEN Gallery shortcode parameters as HTML class attributes to the converted WordPress gallery
+* bulk operations now support attach to post
+* admin media view now supports filtering by gallery (i.e. uploaded to)
+* another alternate gallery view
+* edit/view/delete links now accessible in row view
 = 0.8.1.2 =
 * show meta data for images in overlay
 = 0.8.1.1 =